 Governments who borrow to manage their economies and fund investment must have strong institutions, processes and controls to manage the debts they incur.
 Poorly managed borrowing can quickly destablise an economy.
 The OECD provides a practical, hands-on policy forum for debt managers to help them minimise risks and design sound strategies.

-OECD Sovereign Borrowing Outlook
+Sovereign Borrowing Outlook for OECD Countries

 Published regularly, these reports provide updates of trends and developments associated with sovereign borrowing requirements and debt levels from the perspective of debt managers.